Medical studies

 Prof. Gilles CAMBONIE

-1ST CYCLE - SCHOOLING
+FIRST CYCLE - SCHOOLING

-Mrs Marianne Plan-Nicolo
+Ms. Marianne Plan-Nicolo

-Head of 1st and 2nd cycle studies Nîmes
+Head of Primary and Secondary Education, Nîmes

 Mr. Sébastien Cousin

-2ND CYCLE - SCHOOLING
+SECOND CYCLE - SCHOOLING

-Mr Thomas Thieblemont
+Mr. Thomas Thieblemont

-Head of 1st and 2nd cycle studies Nîmes
+Head of Primary and Secondary Education, Nîmes

 Mr. Sébastien Cousin